 Review process

-• Top candidates are invited to an in person interview in February, where they have the opportunity to meet current DSCB students and faculty, learn about Duke, the DSCB program, and Durham.
-Admissions decisions are made by the beginning of March and students are required to give their decision by April 15.
+- Top candidates are invited to a virtual interview, where they have the opportunity to meet current DSCB students and faculty, learn about Duke, the DSCB program, and Durham.
+Admissions decisions are made by the end of February with admitted student visits March 6th – 8th, 2025.
+Students are required to give their decision by April 15.

 Financial Support in the program